 When a text field contains a property or setting, apply any changes when Return is pressed or when the field loses focus.

-It is generally better to show positive feedback when the content is valid, as opposed to showing negative feedback while it is invalid.
+When doing this, it is generally better to show positive feedback when the content is valid, as opposed to showing negative feedback while it is invalid.
 This avoids distracting and confusing users while they are in the process of editing the field.

 A password field example can be found in the Entry → Password Entry demo in the GTK 4 demo app.